-We may establish our own specialty sales force and/or engage other biopharmaceutical or other healthcare companies with established sales, marketing and distribution capabilities to sell, market and distribute any future products.
+We may establish our own specialty sales force and/or engage other biopharmaceutical or other healthcare companies with established sales, marketing and distribution capabilities to sell, market and distribute any future products, including to co-promote GDC-0919 under the Genentech Agreement.
 We may not be able to establish a specialty sales force or establish sales, marketing or distribution relationships on acceptable terms.
 Factors that may inhibit our efforts to commercialize any future products without strategic collaborators or licensees include: